WolfieeifloW/lodfilter/README.md

 # Wolfie's Diablo 2 Lord of Destruction Loot Filters

 I have created a Discord so that you can be notified when I update my filter.
 Take a look [HERE](https://github.com/WolfieeifloW/lodfilter#discord) for more info!
 Looking for my PD2 filters?
 Check it out [HERE](https://github.com/WolfieeifloW/pd2filter)!
+Looking for a PlugY Stash to test the filter?
+Check it out [HERE](https://github.com/WolfieeifloW/LoD-PlugY-Stash)!

 **TOO MANY BLUE OR WHITE ITEMS?**
 Check the "Magic Items Master" and "Base Items Master" sections.